 7.2 Take secure payments

-Square’s instant payment system takes moments to set up, accepts all major cards, and deposits the funds in your account as soon as the next business day.
-Processing fees are capped at a maximum of 2.2%, and by using this as part of our ecommerce platform, you won’t even have to manage PCI compliance!
+Square’s instant payment system takes moments to set up, accepts all major cards, and deposits the funds in your account as soon as the next day.
+Processing fees are capped at a maximum of 2.2%, and by using this as part of ecommerce platform, you won’t even have to manage PCI compliance!

 7.3 Run your store